CodingCougs/First-meeting/slides.md

 // on RTM message event
 bot.message(function(msg){

-    var name = 'thumbsup'; // Select Emoji var channel = msg.channel; // Grab the channel the message was recieved from var timestamp = msg.ts // Grab the timestamp of the mssage var parms = {token, name, channel, timestamp} // create a parameter object slack.reactions.add(parms, (err, data) => {  // Use Slack Web API Node Style if(err){
+    var      name = 'thumbsup';  // Select Emoji var   channel = msg.channel; // Grab the channel the message was received from var timestamp = msg.ts       // Grab the timestamp of the message var    params = {token, name, channel, timestamp} // create a parameter object

+    slack.reactions.add(params, (err, data) => {       // Use Slack Web API Node Style

+        if(err){
             console.log("Error: ",err); // Will Print Error
         } else {
-            console.log("Success: Added Reaction"); // Print Success
+            console.log("Success: Added Reaction"); // Will Print Success }
-        }

      });
 });

 ~~~

-Note: Obtains a username our of a user id
+Note: Obtains a username our of a user id ** Change the font size on this slide...

 ---